English (ENGL) 344

 - Lesson 13: The Red Badge of Courage by Stephen Crane

-To receive credit for ENGL 344, you must complete a summary assignment, a critical response assignment, two essays, and a final exam.
+To receive credit for ENGL 344, you must achieve a composite course grade of at least D (50 percent), you must complete a summary assignment, a critical response assignment, two essays, and a final exam.
 You must achieve a grade of at least 50% on each of these credit requirements.
 All assignments are required in order to pass the course.
 The weighting of the course assignments is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Crane, Stephen.
 The Red Badge of Courage: An Authoritative Text, Backgrounds and Sources, Criticism.
-Third Edition.
-Ed.
-Donald Pizer.
-First and second editions eds.
-Scully Bradley, Richmond Croom Beatty, E. Hudson Long.
-Second Ed.
-Revised Donald Pizer.
-A Norton Critical Edition.
-New York: W. W. Norton & Company, 1994.
+Fourth Edition.
+Edited by Donald Pizer and Eric Carl Link.
+Norton Critical Edition, W. W. Norton & Company, 2008.

 Fern, Fanny.
 Ruth Hall: A Domestic Tale of the Present Time.
 Introd. and notes by Susan Belasco.
-New York: Penguin Books, 1997.
+Penguin Books, 1997.

 Hawthorne, Nathaniel.
-The Scarlet Letter and Other Writing: Authoritative Texts, Contexts, Criticism.
-Ed.
-Leland S. Person.
-Norton Critical Edition.
-New York: W. W. Norton & Company, 2005.
+The Scarlet Letter and Other Writings: Authoritative Texts, Contexts, Criticism.
+Edited by Leland S. Person.
+Norton Critical Edition, W. W. Norton & Company, 2005.

 Melville, Herman.
-Billy Budd, Sailor and Other Stories.
-Introd. by Frederick Busch.
-Harmondsworth: Penguin Books, 1986.
+Billy Budd, Bartleby, and Other Stories.
+Introd. and Notes by Peter Coviello.
+Penguin Books, 2016.